small firm cultureLarge Firm Projects

-Jake is farm-raised in Ogallala, Nebraska and has a deep construction & carpentry background along with many years of experience working in architectural firms.
+Jake is farm-raised in Ogallala, Nebraska and has a deep construction & carpentry background, along with many years of experience working in architectural firms.
 Jake holds a master’s degree in Architecture and now works as a Project Manager at Berggren Architects.

 Current Projects: Sherman County Courthouse- Terra Cotta Restoration Wayne County Courthouse- Exterior Restoration Hall County Courthouse- Interior Stone Stair Reconstruction

-Morgan was born and raised in Papillion, Nebraska and is currently a second-year student in the architecture program at the University of Nebraska-Lincoln.
+Morgan was born and raised in Papillion, Nebraska and is currently a third-year student in the architecture program at the University of Nebraska-Lincoln.
 From a young age, she has been interested in architecture and is excited to pursue it as her future career.
 Morgan works part-time as an architectural intern.

 Emily is currently a fourth-year student in the architecture program at the University of Nebraska-Lincoln.
 She works part-time as an architectural intern at Berggren Architects.
-Emily grew up in a home built in 1890 and appreciates the time and care is takes to preserve old buildings.
+Emily grew up in a home built in 1890 and appreciates the time and care it takes to preserve old buildings.
 Emily is looking forward to graduate school and a career in architecture.

-Jessica is from Pickrell, Nebraska and is currently a first-year student in the architecture program at the University of Nebraska-Lincoln.
+Jessica is from Pickrell, Nebraska and is currently a second-year student in the architecture program at the University of Nebraska-Lincoln.
 She has developed a strong interest in home building and is looking forward to pursuing a career in architecture.
 Jessica works part-time as an architectural intern.